 · they are not being coerced in any ways to make the decision of joining in marriage

 NOTE: Witnesses may be a family member or friend.

 Types of Ceremonies

-Civil or religious ceremonies are the easiest and most common ceremony for foreign nationals.
-If you elect to have a religious ceremony, we cannot urge you enough to contact a representative of your religion and specific denomination far ahead of time to avoid any complications on your wedding day.
+Civil or religious ceremonies are the most common ceremonies for foreign nationals.
+If you choose to have a religious ceremony, we cannot urge you enough to contact a representative of your religion and specific denomination in Costa Rica far ahead of time to avoid any complications on your wedding day.
 For example, if getting married in a Catholic church, you must complete multiple processes to qualify, such as taking marriage classes.
 If you have been divorced, this further complicates matters.

 NOTE.
-All you need is a Notary.
-You do not need a lawyer.
-If lawyer is not a notary, she/he cannot marry you.
+You need only a notary.
+A lawyer that is not a notary cannot marry you.

 Finding a Notary or Officiant